tstueven/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | .05                   | Roundabout mandatory  |
 | .05                    | Keep right                              |

-The fourth image would be predicted wrongly.
+The fourth image was predicted wrongly.
 The model is quite certain that a sign it has never seen before is the No entry sign which is was not able to recognize in the second image.
 Here I'd probably help to somehow make better use of the colors than I was able to.